-After giving birth, the best place for the baby is skin-to-skin with the birthing parent.
-Here, the seeding of the microbiome continues as the baby is in contact with the parent and begins to seek the chest and breastfeed.
-Breast milk has a diverse population of bacteria that offer protection to the baby against pathogens that can cause respiratory and gastrointestinal infections early on.
+After giving birth, the best place for the baby is skin-to-skin with the mother.
+Here, the microbiome seeding continues as the baby is in contact with the mom and begins to seek the chest and breastfeed.
+Breast milk has a diverse population of bacteria that protect the baby against pathogens that can cause respiratory and gastrointestinal infections early on.
 The benefits of healthy bacteria passed through breast milk continue into childhood and adulthood, reducing the risks for many chronic diseases.

 Symptoms of compromised gut health in babies:

-Our immune system is influenced by our environment and our diet.
+Our environment and our diet influence our immune system.
 The best way for babies to get probiotics is through breast milk.
-When the lactating parent takes probiotics like Lacta-Biotic and makes dietary changes to support their gut health, the benefits are passed on to the baby.
-Improving gut health for the parent leads to a stronger immune system and greater resilience.
-This comes in handy for all the demands on a parent.
-Sleep is improved when we have a healthy gut and we feel less foggy and worn out.
+A mother can take probiotics and make dietary changes to support their gut health, and the benefits are passed on to the baby.
+Improving gut health for the parent leads to a more robust immune system and greater resilience.
+This comes in handy for all the demands on a new parent.
+Sleep improves when we have a healthy gut and feel less foggy and worn out.

-Just as prebiotic oligosaccharides feed the probiotic bacteria for the infant, the parent must adopt a diet rich in prebiotic foods to feed the probiotic bacteria in their gut.
-Breastfeeding parents can benefit from taking probiotics to support lactation as well as eating a nutrient-dense diet containing foods that support healthy gut flora.
+Just as prebiotic oligosaccharides feed the probiotic bacteria for the infant, the parent must adopt a diet rich in prebiotic foods to feed the probiotic bacteria in their own gut.
+Breastfeeding parents can benefit from taking probiotics to support lactation, and eating a nutrient-dense diet promotes healthy gut flora.

 Other ways to promote gut health:

 Our gut microbiome affects our daily life and long-term health.
 A healthy gut protects us from imbalances in our body, reducing inflammation and disease.
 Bacteria in our gut improve digestion.
-When our gut is working well, we have 1-3 bowel movements a day that are easy to pass and are not accompanied with symptoms like gas, bloating, constipation or diarrhea.
+When our gut works well, we have 1-3 bowel movements a day that are easy to pass and are not accompanied by symptoms like gas, bloating, constipation, or diarrhea.
 Using probiotics and a healthy diet will get everything working smoothly.
-You will be feeling more energetic and ready for all the things parenthood sends your way.
+Your healthy gut improves your baby’s gut health.
+By improving your gut health, you will feel more energized and ready for everything parenthood sends your way.